hotelzululima/TwitterRecorderMachine/README.md

 * one shell account per Twitter observer account
 * one cron job per account every sixty seconds
 * system assumes ~/Dropbox is dedicated to TRM duty
-* Twitter accounts need secret trm- list for each group to observer
+* Twitter accounts need secret trm- list for each group to observe
-* tw-auth output goes in ~/.twitter
+* Credentials from tw-auth output go into ~/.twitter

 A quad processor VPS with four gig of memory can support sixteen shell account/Twitter account pairs watching over a total of 3,200 accounts.
 Capacity may be increased with little loss of resolution by dividing accounts into even/odd minute execution groups.
-The only hard limit on accounts tracked is disk space, but there is a soft limit in that each account will only be accessed  1/(total count of accounts) minutes.
+The only hard limit on accounts tracked is disk space, but there is a soft limit in that each account will only be accessed every  1/(total count of accounts) minutes.

 Normal practice involves collectors with specific interests watching less than ten lists with a total of one to two hundred subjects, often overlapping between lists.
 Analysts typically harvest all the accounts being watched by collectors and they run broader lists of up to five hundred members for background.